mmaeusezahl/python-windows-surfstick-guide/README.md

 Possible applications (partially beyond the scope of this guide) include:
 * Sending and receiving SMS with a Huawei surfstick
 * Modeswitching the surfstick under Windows
+* Modeswitching the surfstick under Linux or MacOS without the usb-modeswitch software
 * Doing other things a surf stick can do (e.g. phone calls, reading SIM contacts using the surfstick)
 * ... ?